vichitrak/imdb/Readme.md

 -If you're using Python2 already, just download and install Python3 in different directory, set path if you want to use it.

 **Usage (imdb-lookup.py):**
-*[Use 'imdb-lookup-Python2.py' for Python2 and 'imdb-lookup-Python3.py' for Python3]*
+*[Works for both Python2 and Python3]*

 Copy imdb-lookup.py file to C:\
-Copy the IMDB-lookup.cmd file to your sendto folder in Windows (can be accessed by typing shell:sendto in addressbar or Win+R)
+Copy the IMDB-lookup.cmd file to your sendto folder in Windows (can be accessed by typing *shell:sendto* in addressbar or Win+R)
 Right click on a movie folder(of a single movie) and click Sendto --> IMDB-lookup.py

 Your default browser opens up with IMDB page of the movie.